NetrisTV/ws-scrcpy/README.md

 ## Known issues

-* The server on the Android Emulator listens on internal interface and not available from the outside (as workaround you can do `adb forward tcp:8886 tcp:8886`)
+* The server on the Android Emulator listens on internal interface and not available from the outside (as workaround you can do `adb forward tcp:8886 tcp:8886` and use `127.0.0.1` instead of emulator IP address)
 * H264bsdDecoder may fail to start

 ## Related projects